 There is a lot of action outside a gas station convenience store.
 Traffic patterns were potentially a big part of the site planning and cannot be disrupted by the addition of a drive-thru.
 When studying the feasibility, there are some things to think about:

 - Do you have space for a dedicated drive-thru lane or will it overlap the pedestrian walkways and vehicle traffic lanes?
 Ideally, the drive-thru lane would be tucked out of the way, curling around behind the store in low-traffic areas, but sometimes it is not possible.

-- If there is a long line backed up in the drive-thru, will it block other non-drive-thru vehicles from getting where they want to go?
+- If there is an extensive line backed up in the drive-thru, will it block other non-drive-thru vehicles from getting where they want to go?
 This could lead to fender-benders or frustrated drivers, so you should consider this in the site planning.

 - What measures can you take to ensure the safety of pedestrians who have to traverse the line-up of vehicles?

 - Do you have room for a customer waiting area?
 In order to keep the line moving, you might want to dedicate a few parking stalls as a drive-thru waiting area.
 If one order is delayed, it can back up the entire drive-thru, irritating those waiting their turn.
 Having guests pull ahead if their order is going to take a while is a practical solution, but might not always be feasible.

 Will You Have to Change The Interior?

 The best location for the pick-up window from the point of view of exterior space and traffic patterns may pose challenges due to the interior layout of the building.
-Ideally, the perfect spot from the outside would line up nicely with a side wall of the cafe or restaurant.
-If, however, the perfect spot happens to be in the restroom or where the walk-in cooler is installed, there will be some significant remodeling expenses.
+Ideally, the perfect spot from the outside would line up nicely with a side wall of the café or restaurant.
+If, however, the perfect spot happens to be in the restroom or where the walk-in cooler is installed, there will be significant remodeling expenses.
 The drive-thru will add additional revenue, but this expense should be a part of the ROI calculations.